lorenalorenzo/selection_scan_lynx/variant_filtering.md

 The output is the inbreeding coefficient 'F' (fixation) statistic, which for large sample sizes converges to the probability that an individual's two alleles are identical by descent, provided that cosanguinity is the only source of deviation from Hardy-Weinberg equilibrium.

 ### (8) Excess Het
-ExcessHet describes the heterozygosity of the called samples, giving a probability of excess heterozygosity being observed
+ExcessHet describes the heterozygosity of the called samples, giving a probability of excess heterozygosity being observed.
+To analyze this, we first need to separate the vcf per species.

 #See the distribution of Excess Het by analysing vcf first
 ```